ShaunakAJoshi/ShaunakAJoshi.github.io/_pages/index.md

 <img style="float: right; width: 35%; padding: 5px;" src=" {{site.url}}/assets/img/profile.jpg ">

 Hello there!
 My name is Mithilesh Vaidya.

-I’m a fourth year student in the Electrical Engineering department at IIT Bombay.
+I’m a final year student in the Electrical Engineering department at IIT Bombay.

 I am broadly interested in the fields of **Machine Learning** and **Speech Processing**.